elastio/contrib/aws-backup-elastio-integration/elastio-api/README.md

     // Optional.
 If omitted then malware scan is disabled.
     "malware": true,

-    // Name of the event bus scan reports will be written to.
+    // Name of the AWS EventBridge event bus scan reports will be written to.
     //
     // Optional.
 If omitted, the value will be read from an SSM parameter named
     // `/elastio/iscan-results-eventbridge-bus`.
 If that parameter is absent then